By Madronna Holden

 These instances illustrate how natural selection may take more aggressive individuals out of the gene pool.

-I am not saying this always happens– but I am saying the formula physical-dominance- equals-breeding is far too simplistic to explain what happens within a species, much less in whole ecological systems.
+I am not saying this always happens– but I am saying the formula that asserts physical-dominance-equals-breeding is far too simplistic to explain what happens within any given species, much less in whole ecological systems.